Shirshosinha/RedFlag_SCDS_TechFest/README.md

 - Works on embedded videos from various platforms.

 ### 🟡 Misinformation Detection
-- Uses **News API to get the Top 5 article relating to the context** to get the Top 5 articles realted to sentence used in the process of fact checking and then using Open
- AI for checking the informaytiom based on the articels
+- **Uses Langchain with Open AI's Api and News API to get the Top 5 articles relating to the context of the input text** and  relays back the context into Open AI's API  for fact checking the information in the articles
 - Classifies claims into:
   - ✅ **TRUE** (supported by sources)
   - ❌ **FALSE** (contradicted by sources)